jessemiller/HamlPy/reference.md

 is compiled to:

 	<a href='{{some_url}}'></a>

+The quotes around '= var.subar' are necessary for parsing varibles within attribute dictionaries, even if the output of the variable is a string.
+For example:

+    %a{'href':= some_url}

+Will fail to parse into .html.
+It is interpreted as a dictionary first, then the regex to search for Django variables is run on value.
+Regex:

+	r'^\s*=\s(?P<variable>[a-zA-Z_][a-zA-Z0-9._-]*)\s*$'

+For hairy variable syntaxes that will not get picked up by this regex, you'll have to output the actual Django template syntax in a string.
+For example, in django-social-auth logins you need a link that looks like:

+    <a href="{% url socialauth_begin 'github' %}">Login with Github</a>

+The best way to get there is:

+    %a{'href': "{% url socialauth_begin 'github' %}"} Login with Github

 ### Django Tags: -

 The hypen character at the start of the line followed by a space and a Django tag will be inserted as a Django tag.
 For example: